Tinram/ValaXdebugTools/README.md

 # Vala Xdebug Tools

-This package has tools that are useful for parsing Xdebug trace data.
-If you are not sure how to collect Xdebug trace data, see the section 'Collecting Data with Xdebug' below.
+This package has tools that are useful for parsing Xdebug trace file data.

+(If you are not sure how to collect Xdebug trace data, see the section 'Collecting Data with Xdebug' below.)
-_Note:_ This package works, but isn't actively maintained.
-If you would like to help maintain `trace_analzyer`, please file an issue in the issue queue.

 ## Installation

 Install the Vala environment.

-(On Mac OS X, `brew install vala libgee`)
+Mac OS X: `brew install vala libgee`

+Linux: use the package manager to search for 'vala'.

 Compile: